 The T-3 sealed beam unit has three projections equally spaced around the perimeter of the lens.
-These projections are ground off at the factory to provide a mounting surface for the Guide T-3 Safety-Aimer.
-This aiming device is used without switching headlights on as described below (par 10-48, d).
+These projections are ground off at the factory to provide a mounting surface for aiming devices.
+These aiming devices are used without switching headlights on as described below (par.
+10-48, d).